alen217/alen217/README.md

 - 👋 Hi, I’m @alen217....
-- 👀 I’m interested in Learning,Programing etc
+- 👀 I’m interested in Learning,Programing etc...
-- 🌱 I’m currently learning Computer Science Engineering
+- 🌱 I’m currently learning Computer Science Engineering...
-- 💞️ I’m looking to collaborate on Project ideas,Knowledge sharing
+- 💞️ I’m looking to collaborate on Project ideas,Knowledge sharing...
 - 📫 How to reach me *alendenny217@gmail.com*  **https://www.linkedin.com/in/alendenny**
-- ⚡ Fun fact:
+- ⚡

 <!---
 alen217/alen217 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.